 – You’ve been using Apple Pay in Europe but your phone gets stolen or lost…while you’re in rural Montenegro

-I’ve had three of these happen to me before and the cyber thief one happened to my mother-in-law last month.
+I’ve had several of these happen to me before and the cyber thief one happened to my mother-in-law last month.
 People get scammed all the time.
 Or they get robbed.
 A pickpocket strikes while they’re walking around Vatican City.
 They lose their card.
 Strange charges they didn’t make show up and the card has to be canceled.

 Or your bank can unilaterally impose new fees that you don’t want to accept.
 The first time we moved to Mexico, Regions Bank refused to remove a brand new $5-a-month fee from my wife’s checking account unless she set up a new direct deposit that would come through automatically each month.
 Since she was out of the country and not working for a corporation, that wasn’t going to happen.
 Instead of keeping this customer of 10+ years, a customer who has a husband with linked accounts, they told her there was “no way” they could remove the fee.

 Thankfully she had a travel banking back-up plan: a fee-free account at Capital One 360 that also doesn’t charge the $5 or more ATM withdrawal that many traditional banks do.
 So she moved all her money to Capital One and closed the old brick-and-mortar account of 10 years.
 Plus now she still has a back-up plan: a shared Fidelity cash account we both can use that reimburses ATM fees altogether.

 How to Achieve Travel Banking Protection